laylavish/uBlockOrigin-HUGE-AI-Blocklist/README.md

 > [!IMPORTANT]
 > If you find that your imported list isn't working, it may be due to an outdated web browsing session.
-If you haven't restarted your web browser for a long time, there's a chance the session won't update how it should.
-This means importing the list into uBlock Origin or uBlacklist won't function correctly.
+If you haven't restarted your web browser for a long time, there's a chance the session won't update how it should, meaning importing the list into uBlock Origin or uBlacklist won't function correctly.
+Try creating a new session by closing <ins>**all**</ins> web browser windows, waiting until all processes are fully closed (4-5 second wait), then re-opening your web browser.
+That should help; if not, then try clearing your browser's cache.

-> Try creating a new session, aka closing <ins>**all**</ins> web browser windows, waiting until all processes are fully closed (4-5 second wait), then re-opening your web browser.
-That should help.
-If not, then try clearing your browser's cache.
+***

 ### Installing it with uBlacklist